rubenhortas/rubenhortas.github.io/_posts/2026-02-01-neovim-standard-c-ide.md

 I you have read my articles [Configuring Neovim as Python IDE](https://rubenhortas.github.io/posts/neovim-python-ide/) and [Configuring Neovim as Rust IDE](https://rubenhortas.github.io/posts/neovim-rust-ide/) you already know that Neovim is one of my favorite editor and IDE.
 Using [Neovim](https://neovim.io) makes me feel more focused and productive.

-For certain reasons, I've had to dust off Standard C, and let's face it, [Neovim](https://neovim.io) is the best tool to do it.
+For certain reasons, I've had to dust off Standard C, and, for me, [Neovim](https://neovim.io) is the best tool to do it.
 So, I converted [Neovim](https://neovim.io) into my Standard C IDE.

 Converting [Neovim](https://neovim.io) into a Standard C IDE environment requires installing and configuring several plugins to replicate the expected features like code completion, diagnostics, project management, and debugging, but it's very fast and straightforward.